What the Law Says

 If a police officer suspects that you have consumed drugs or certain medications, you may be required to submit to physical coordination tests or take a saliva test.
 These tests are enough for the police officer to place you under arrest and require that you provide a blood sample.

-For example, if your blood sample contains a concentration of cannabis (THC) that is equal to or above the concentration prescribed by federal regulation, you could face Criminal Code charges.
+If your blood sample contains a concentration of THC (the main active ingredient in cannabis) that is equal to or above the concentration prescribed by federal regulation, you could face Criminal Code charges.
 The prescribed blood drug concentrations for cannabis are as follows:

 For all other federally controlled drugs, any detectable trace at all is enough to face charges, with the exception of GHB.